Preservation Archaeology Field School

 Our innovative curriculum highlights the goals, ethics, and practice of Preservation Archaeology, which integrates research, education, and preservation within a community-based framework.
 Together, students and staff explore ethically responsible and scientifically rigorous field and research methods while investigating compelling questions about our shared past.

-In 2013, students will participate in test excavations at the Dinwiddie site near Cliff, New Mexico.
+In 2014, students will participate in test excavations at the Dinwiddie site near Cliff, New Mexico.
 People likely lived at Dinwiddie during the Classic Mimbres period (A.D.
 1000–1130), and perhaps earlier.
-A group with origins in northeastern Arizona, the Kayenta, subsequently established a settlement at Dinwiddie in the late 1200s.
+A group with origins in northeastern Arizona, the Kayenta, may have established an enclave at Dinwiddie in the late 1200s.
 It is also possible that various local groups coalesced (came together) to form this settlement.
 An adobe pueblo community then developed around A.D.
 1300, lasting until about 1450.
 Community members participated in a new ideology that we call Salado.
 Our research is focused on understanding how different earlier traditions combined under this ideology and allowed people of various cultural backgrounds to live together.
-Key questions include what kinds of pottery the site’s residents made and used and how this changed over time, how they made a living, and where they obtained raw material for stone tools, particularly obsidian.
+Key questions include what kinds of pottery the site’s residents made and used and how this changed over time, how they used local plants and animals, and where they obtained raw material for stone tools, particularly obsidian.

 The 2014 field school will begin at Archaeology Southwest’s Tucson headquarters, where students will take part in a three-day orientation to the principles of Preservation Archaeology.
 The remainder of the program takes place in Mule Creek, New Mexico.

 Project Location and Amenities

 Our base camp lies at 5,200 feet above sea level in the scenic valley of Mule Creek, New Mexico, between Safford, Arizona, and Silver City, New Mexico.
 Students and staff camp on the Rocker Diamond X Ranch, a working cattle ranch with basic, yet comfortable accommodations.
 Students provide their own tents and camping equipment.
 Camp amenities include a comfortable outdoor solar enclosure, portable toilets in camp and at our work site, and a camp house with electricity, running water, and kitchen.
 A full-time cook prepares all project meals; we eat out on days off and on field trips.
 We also provide transportation between Tucson and Mule Creek at the beginning and end of the field school.
 During orientation in Tucson, field school students reside in UA campus housing.